HouzuoGuo/laitos/doc/[Daemon]-mail-server.md

 ## Introduction
-The mail server forwards arriving mails as-is to your personal mail address.
-No mails are stored on the server after they are forwarded.
+The mail server forwards incoming mails as-is to your personal mail address(es).
+The server does not by itself store any mail.

-With additional configuration, the server will execute password-protected app commands from incoming mail, and mail command response back to the sender.

 For communication secrecy, the server supports StartTLS operation and identifies itself with a TLS certificate.

+To reduce spam, the sender IPs are passed through these widely-used DNS-based blocklists:
+- "b.barracudacentral.org",
+- "bl.mailspike.net",
+- "bl.spamcop.net",
+- "cbl.abuseat.org",
+- "dnsbl-1.uceprotect.net",
+- "dnsbl-2.uceprotect.net",
+- "dnsbl-3.uceprotect.net",
+- "dnsbl.kempt.net",
+- "dnsbl.sorbs.net",
+- "dnsbl.zapbl.net",
+- "ix.dnsbl.manitu.net",
+- "noptr.spamrats.com",
+- "psbl.surriel.com",
+- "singular.ttk.pte.hu",
+- "spam.dnsbl.anonmails.de",
+- "spam.dnsbl.sorbs.net",
+- "spam.spamrats.com",
+- "truncate.gbudb.net",
+- "zen.spamhaus.org",
+- "z.mailspike.net",

+Blocked mails will show up in program log instead of being forwarded to your personal mail address(es).

+The mail server is also capable of executing password-protected app commands and mail the command response back to the sender.

 ## Preparation
 In order for an Internet user to successfully send mails to your domain names, they must be covered by a DNS hosting